Toavina23/flutter_dev_test/README.md

 A new Flutter project.

 ## Features
-Infinite scroll
+-Infinite scroll
-Image loading skeletons
+-Image loading skeletons
-can filter items by title
+-can filter items by title